HackUnit/Data_Analysis_Final_Project_G1/README.md

 ## Questions Addressed

 - The main question we will address is what are the most important productive capacity and technological capacity features that a government should invest in to increase their ***GDP***/***GDP per capita***.<br>
+- Another question we will address is should countries concentrate on productive capacity or technological capacity features to maximize their GDP/GDP per capita.
-- Another question we plan to address is how do productive capacity and technological capacity features differ between countries in different regions of the world.
+- The last question we will address is how do productive capacity and technological capacity features differ between countries in different regions of the world.